apache/pulsar/faq.md

 Yes, see [PIP-9](https://github.com/ivankelly/pulsar-wiki/pull/1/files) for more details.

 ### When I use an exclusive subscription to a partitioned topic, is the subscription attached to the "whole topic" or to a "topic partition"?
-On a partitioned topic, you can use all the three supported subscription types (exclusive, failover, shared), which are the same as non partitioned topics.
+On a partitioned topic, you can use all the three supported subscription types (exclusive, failover, shared), which work the same as with non partitioned topics.
 The “subscription” concept is roughly similar to a “consumer-group” in Kafka.
 You can have multiple of them in the same topic, with different names.

 If you use the “exclusive” type, a consumer tries to consume messages from all partitions.
 The consumer fails to consume messages if any partition has already been consumed.